AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - **Kraken2**
   Kraken2 requires a Kraken2-formatted GTDB database.
 The GTDB release tested with this pipeline was 220.

-- **RGI BWT/CARD**
-  - * PLACEHOLDER: reminder to fix RGI CARD steps so that it does not fail if a user loaded database is used.

-  RGI BWT requires the CARD (Comprehensive Antibiotic Resistance Database) database.
+- **RGI BWT/CARD**  RGI BWT requires the CARD (Comprehensive Antibiotic Resistance Database) database.
 The version tested in this pipeline was 4.0.1.
 The database can be located on a common drive or in your working directory.
   Instructions for installing the CARD database are available [here](https://github.com/arpcard/rgi/blob/master/docs/rgi_bwt.rst).
   Steps copied from the RGI documentation: